ndwagnon/Automated_Jersey_Number_Recognition/README.md

 3. The best performing model is hereby referred to as `jersey_number_detector`.

-## Next Steps
+## Other features

-1. Improve speed by pipelining the two stages
-1. Synthesize the discrete digits into actual jersey numbers (i.e. '2' and '9' --> '29')
+1. Synthesized the discrete digits into actual jersey numbers (i.e. '2' and '9' --> '29')
-1. Filter out away team jersey numbers based on color, which will vary per game
+2. Filtered out away team jersey numbers based on color, which will vary per game
-1. Filter out sideline player noise
-1. Supplement the jersey numbers with roster information (player names)
+3. Supplemented the jersey numbers with roster information (player names)
-1. Add game context using OCR on the scoreboard
+4. Added game context using OCR on the scoreboard
+5. Developed simple API to post play-by-play data to.